seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 ## How to format and 'mount' an SSD for use in RPi

-If you're using a SSD (as a mass storage/auxiliary drive) in one of your RPi projects, you will realize some benefits by formatting it properly (with the `f2fs` filesystem), and taking other measures that will improve the performance and reliability of this particular type of drive.
+If you're using a SSD (as a mass storage/auxiliary drive) in one of your RPi projects, you will realize some benefits by formatting it properly (with the `f2fs` or `ext4` filesystem), and taking other measures that will improve the performance and reliability of this particular type of drive.
 Here's my **"seven step approach to SSD use"**:

-1. This step is to **make a `udev` rule**.
-It's **necessary** because on a RPi **you will be connecting your SSD via a USB-to-SATA adapter cable**.
-While working out this procedure, in the beginning, I did not know it would be needed.
-Consequently, it came *after* I'd completed all the other steps... then I realized: ***something isn't right here!*** And so you benefit from my mistake  **:)**
+1. The first step is to **write a `udev` rule**.
+I found the `udev` rule was *necessary* for **persistence** in properly mounting the SSD on the RPi 3B+ I used for this exercise.
+That ***might*** be due to the fact that the 3B+ does not support [**UASP**](https://en.wikipedia.org/wiki/USB_Attached_SCSI) (USB Attached SCSI Protocol); I really don't know for sure.
+I do know that the `udev` rule made things much simpler for me - but you're free to try without it!
+Let's get started:

-   *  First - plug your SSD into a USB port on your RPi
+   *  First - plug your SSD into a USB port on your RPi (do not mount it yet)

    *  Next, run `lsusb` from the CLI: